WHAT IS AN ‘OLD-STYLE’ SIAMESE?

 There have never been appleheads in Britain - the applehead is something invented in America, often by outcrossing to other breeds such as the American Shorthair.
 The applehead has a completely rounded head with a short nose that has in many cases has gone as far from the original imported Siamese as the modern show cat, just in the opposite direction.
 Originally the term was used in the USA as a criticism, but many breeders took it up for their type of cats, and the breed now has its own standard.

-The standard for 'Thai Siamese' specifies paler blue eyes than the original deep blue, and a somewhat fluffy coat.
+The standard for 'Thai Siamese' allows paler blue eyes than the original deep blue.
 Outcrossing is unnecessary, it just takes patience in breeding to get the look you want, and many breeders in the UK have already achieved it or have never lost it in the first place.

 ALL UK-bred Siamese are pure Siamese and can be traced back to the earliest imports in the late 1800s.
 None have been outcrossed, or they would not be registered as Siamese by the Governing Council.
 OLD-STYLE SIAMESE ARE STILL REGISTERED AS PURE-BRED SIAMESE IN THE UK, AND THERE IS NO QUESTION OF REGISTERING THEM AS A DIFFERENT BREED.